kitsteam/pictosearch/README.md

     * Add different modifiers
     * Add text to top and bottom
     * And much more...
+* Save different edits of your favorite pictograms in a collection
+    * Download your collection as ZIP archive
+    * Create a PDF from your collection

 ## :rocket: Install it
 ### Single page application